 - 1. The student shall obtain assignments from appropriate staff members.
-Assignments shall be obtained in advance if the absence is foreseen. - 2.
+Assignments shall be obtained in advance if the absence is foreseen, however teachers may need to provide these when the student returns. - 2.
 All assigned work shall be submitted within one day for each day the student is absent. - 3.
 All classroom work (to include tests) shall be completed as indicated by the individual teacher.